sol-nikita/sol-nikita/README.md

 ### Hi there 👋

+I'm frontend developer from Russia, but now I'm living in Thailand

 <!--
 **sol-nikita/sol-nikita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.